 - Day 5, Sunday — Heading back home

-You can go for a walk, not very far, down to the river bank and look at the view over Vila Nova de Gaia where all the traditional port lodges of the big brands are located: Taylor’s, Sandeman, Dow’s, Ferreira, Croft, Ramos Pinto etc.
+You should absolutely take a short walk down to the river and look across to Vila Nova de Gaia where the where all the traditional port lodges of the big brands are located: Taylor’s, Sandeman, Dow’s, Ferreira, Croft, Ramos Pinto etc.

 There are plenty of restaurants and bars along the quay-side and if you want to stroll over to Vila Nova it is just a short walk across the Eiffel-inspired bridge.

 The evening is free to discover Porto.
 One of the very best restaurants in the region is just around the corner from our hotel.
 Perhaps a good way to begin the tour?

 Thursday, October 18 — Between Pinhao and Regua

 Our comfortable bus picks us up in the morning and our journey across the mountain and along the river begins.